 Most people travel to Cancun to make the most of the beautiful beaches, fabulous hotels, and incredible service and value for money.
 I have been to Cancun a bunch of times (I was there for New Year’s Even once, and had a great time) and love it.

 But there are many more things to do in Cancun, and the largest city of Quintana Roo is an excellent starting point to explore the Riviera Maya.
 For example, you’ll find some of the most impressive Mayan sites in the Yucatan Peninsula, smaller islands off the coast, colonial cities, cenotes, natural sites, and so much more.

 You can also go on many day trips from Cancun!
 The city is a great base to explore the Yucatan.

 If you are looking for the best Cancun day trips, you are in the right place.
 As I have already said, I have traveled to the area several times and explored it thoroughly.

 Continue reading this post for a selection of the best places to visit on day trips from Cancun, with tips on how to get there and how to make the most of your day!

-17 Best Cancun Day Trips
+The Best Cancun Day Trips

 Once you’re in Cozumel, it’s time to unwind and bask on those beautiful beaches.
-Or if you feel like being more active, there are many more things to do in Cozumel such as snorkeling or scuba diving and seeing the vibrant submarine life beneath the waves.
+Or if you feel like being more active, there are many more things to do in Cozumel, such as snorkeling or scuba diving and seeing the vibrant submarine life beneath the waves.

-After all, this is where you’ll find part of the Mesoamerican Barrier reef – the world’s second-largest coral reef.
+After all, this is where you’ll find part of the Mesoamerican Barrier Reef – the world’s second-largest coral reef.

 It’s an incredible place that’s cited as one of the new Seven Wonders of the World.